conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 - use **Conduktor Console 1.34** or later
 - use **Conduktor Gateway 3.9** or later
 - be logged in as an admin to Console UI, or using an admin token for the CLI
+- in Console, [configure your Gateway cluster](/platform/navigation/settings/managing-clusters/) and fill in the **Provider** tab with Gateway API credentials

 ## Create a rule